 Midsona's sustainability efforts were initiated by the Midsona Board in 2016.
-This work has involved both the Group’s management team and representatives from the company’s various business areas.
+The work has involved both the Group’s management team and representatives from the business areas.
 This development has been underpinned by the sustainability profile of the Group's priority brands, the senior management's own aspirations and the perspectives of important stakeholder groups.
-Inspiration has also been taken from Global Reporting Initiative (GRI) guidelines, which Midsona intends to follow in its sustainability reporting.
+Inspiration has been gathered from the Global Reporting Initiative (GRI) guidelines, which Midsona follow in its sustainability reporting.
 The goal has been for the Group to adopt an integrated approach to sustainable development and boost the strong position we already hold in the Nordic market.

 ORIENTATIONS FOR MIDSONA’S SUSTAINABILITY EFFORTS

 What people eat and drink is an important part of the personal brand.
 This is driven by a strong health trend, combined with a desire to take responsibility for our environment.
 Foods consequently play an important role in a healthy lifestyle.